SFH-Foundation/sfhfoundation/docs/poetry/within-space-time/remedy-of-absence.md

 ---
-title: The Rememdy of Absence
+title: The Remedy of Absence
 image:
 ---

-# The Rememdy of Absence
+# The Remedy of Absence

 <div class="aphorism-text">